-There is strong evidence that Russia has embarked on a set of programs over the last decade to regain many of its Cold War-era counterspace capabilities.
-Since 2010, Russia has been testing technologies for RPO in both LEO and GEO that could lead to or support a co-orbital ASAT capability.
-Evidence suggests at least two active programs: a new co-orbital ASAT program called Burevestnik that is potentially supported by a surveillance and tracking program called Nivelir.
-The technologies developed by these programs could also be used for non-aggressive applications, including surveilling and inspecting foreign satellites, and the on-orbit testing done to date does not conclusively prove they are for an ASAT program.
-However, the high-velocity deployment of sub-satellites and multiple releases of orbital debris suggests at least some of the LEO activities are of a weapons nature.
+There is strong evidence that Russia has embarked on a set of programs since 2010 to regain many of its Cold War-era counterspace capabilities.
+Since 2010, Russia has been testing technologies for RPO in both LEO and GEO that could lead to or support a co-orbital ASAT capability, and some of those efforts have links to a Cold War-era LEO co-orbital ASAT program.
+Additional evidence suggests Russia may have started a new co-orbital ASAT program called Burevestnik, potentially supported by a surveillance and tracking program called Nivelir.
+The technologies developed by these programs could also be used for non-aggressive applications, including surveilling and inspecting foreign satellites, and most of the on-orbit RPO activities done to date matches these missions.
+However, Russia has deployed two "sub-satellites" at high-velocity, which suggests at least some of their LEO RPO activities are of a weapons nature.

-Russia is almost certainly capable of some limited DA-ASAT operations, but likely not yet on a sufficient scale or at sufficient altitude to pose a critical threat to U.S. space assets.
-While Russia is actively testing what appears to be a new DA-ASAT capability, it is not yet operational and does not appear to have the capability to threaten targets beyond LEO.
+Russia is almost certainly capable of some limited DA-ASAT operations, but likely not yet on a sufficient scale or at sufficient altitude to pose a critical threat to space assets.
+While Russia is actively testing what appears to be a new DA-ASAT capability in their Nudol system, it is not yet operational and does not appear to have the capability to threaten targets beyond LEO.
 Russia appears highly motivated to continue development efforts even where military utility is questionable, due at least in part to bureaucratic pressures.

 Russia places a high priority on integrating electronic warfare (EW) into military operations and has been investing heavily in modernizing this capability.
 Most of the upgrades have focused on multifunction tactical systems whose counterspace capability is limited to jamming of user terminals within tactical ranges.
 Russia has a multitude of systems that can jam GPS receivers within a local area, potentially interfering with the guidance systems of unmanned aerial vehicles (UAVs), guided missiles, and precision guided munitions, but has no publicly known capability to interfere with the GPS satellites themselves using radiofrequency interference.
 The Russian Army fields several types of mobile EW systems, some of which can jam specific satellite communications user terminals within tactical ranges.
 Russia can likely jam communications satellites uplinks over a wide area from fixed ground stations facilities.
 Russia has operational experience in the use of counterspace EW capabilities from recent military campaigns, as well as use in Russia for protecting strategic locations and VIPs.
-New evidence suggests Russia may be developing high-powered space-based EW platforms to augment its existing ground-based platforms.
+New evidence suggests Russia may be developing high-powered space-based EW platforms to augment its existing groundbased platforms.

 Russia has a strong technological knowledge base in directed energy physics and is developing a number of military applications for laser systems in a variety of environments.
 Russia has revived, and continues to evolve, a legacy program whose goal is develop an aircraft-borne laser system for targeting the optical sensors of imagery reconnaissance satellites, although there is no indication that an operational capability has been yet achieved.
-Although not their intended purpose, Russian ground-based satellite laser ranging (SLR) facilities could be used to dazzle the sensors of optical imagery satellites.
+Although not their intended purpose, Russian groundbased satellite laser ranging (SLR) facilities could be used to dazzle the sensors of optical imagery satellites.
 There is no indication that Russia is developing, or intending to develop, high power space-based laser weapons.